A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Introduction

 The study of rational cuspidal curves on $\Q$-homology projective planes are motivated by a problem posed by Koll\'ar asking the classification of pairs $(S, C)$ where $C$ is a rational cuspidal curve on a $\Q$-homology projective plane $S$(\cite[Problem 33]{kollar08}).\\

 Note that $S$ in Theorem \ref{main} is necessarily rational.
-Indeed, since $S$ is of Picard number one, the complement $X:=S-C$ is $\Q$-acyclic, i.e., a $\Q$-homology plane. $\Q$-homology planes have been studied extensively.
+Indeed, since $S$ is of Picard number one, the complement $X:=S-C$ is $\Q$-acyclic, i.e., a $\Q$-homology plane.
+To see this note that topologically $C$ is isomorphic to $\p^1$, now using the long-exact sequence of homology for pairs we can see that $X$ is a $\Q$-homology plane. $\Q$-homology planes have been studied extensively.
 In particular, R.V.
 Gurjar, C.R.
 Pradeep and A.R.
 Shastri have proved that every $\Q$-homology plane with quotient singularities is rational (\cite{pradeep97} and \cite{gurjar97}).
 We also note that, by a result of T. Fujita, \Q-homology planes are affine (cf. \cite[Theorem 1.1]{palka13}). \\